pojosontheweb/woko/doco/markdown/woko.md

 ### Woko Facet Context ###

-Facets implementing `IFacet` may access the `WokoFacetContext` at runtime in order to retrieve various informations about the facet.
+Facets implementing `IFacet` (all Woko facets do) may access the `WokoFacetContext` at runtime in order to retrieve various informations about the facet.
 It mainly provides access to the `Woko` instance, as well as the target object, used at runtime to retrieve the facet.

 Here is an example :